abcdlsj/Pluto/README.md

 # Pluto

-A K/V Storage Engine Implementation Write By Golang.
+A K/V Storage Implementation Write By Golang.

-# Install
 # How To Use

 # References
 https://github.com/hashicorp/raft
 https://github.com/boltdb/bolt